Larysmith/aws-bootcamp-cruddur-2023/journal/week3.md

 ### 1. PROVISION VIA CLICKOPS A AMAZON COGNITO USER POOL

-Using the AWS Console we'll create a Cognito User Group
+Using the AWS Console we create a Cognito User Group

 ![img](../_docs/assets/imgwk3/AmazonCognitoUserPool.png)